 How long did it take Leonardo da Vinci to complete his famous masterpiece, Mona Lisa?
 A year?
 Two years?
 Not even close.
 According to art historians, Leonardo spent 1503-1519 completing his masterpiece.

-They also argue that there were two versions of Mona Lisa.
+They also argue that there were two versions of the Mona Lisa.
 How Leonardo worked isn’t the point we are trying to make.
 We are trying to see the natural process of creating art.

 Like any painting or musical piece, Coffee roasters go through a lengthy trial and error phase.
 Before using their large commercial-use roasters, they usually use a smaller version of the roaster to see the final output under a particular set of conditions.

-When they run the small scale roasting, they usually note down the temperature, atmospheric conditions, humidity, pressure inside the roaster, the beans’ quality, and so on.
+When they run the small-scale roasting, they usually note down the temperature, atmospheric conditions, humidity, pressure inside the roaster, the beans’ quality, and so on.